-VOLUME DISCOUNTS AND FLEXIBLE PAYMENT OPTIONS COURSE PRICING The cost for the foundation in Aboriginal and Torres Strait Islander Cultural Competence Course is \$175 + GST per licence per person.
+The cost for the non-Accredited foundation in Aboriginal and Torres Strait Islander Cultural Competence Course is \$175 + GST per licence per person.

+The non-accredited course uses the same curriculum and course content as the accredited course, the only difference is that it does not include the national TAFE certification.

 Volume discounts apply on orders over 25 training licences.

-Please contact us for specific pricing and to discuss your training requirements on 1300 240 944 or enquiries@ccca.com.au TRAINING LICENCE VALIDITY Purchased training licences are valid for up to 12 months, providing organisations with the flexibility to roll out the training to employees as required.
+Please contact us for specific pricing and to discuss your training requirements.

+TRAINING LICENCE VALIDITY

+Purchased training licences are valid for up to 12 months, providing organisations with the flexibility to roll out the training to employees as required.

 In addition, learners have up to 6 months to complete the training course from when the course invitation email is received.

-FLEXIBLE PAYMENT OPTIONS CCCA offers a range of payment options to ensure that your training solution is delivered within budget.
+FLEXIBLE PAYMENT OPTIONS

+CCCA offers a range of payment options to ensure that your training solution is delivered within budget.

 Invoices can be paid by EFT or credit card.